-Even before we adopted Radical Agility, questions like “how many shoes did we sell yesterday?” presumed the prior integration of data distributed over a significant number of sources.
+Even before we adopted microservices at scale, questions like “how many shoes did we sell yesterday?” presumed the prior integration of data distributed over a significant number of sources.
 Article as well as order data is horizontally sharded over eight PostgreSQL databases, so there is no way to simply fire up some ad hoc SQL to do a quick analysis.
 Before analyzing the data, we have to move it to a single place.
 Our core, Oracle-based data warehouse, where information from numerous source systems is integrated, has always been a critical component of Zalando’s data infrastructure.
 Without it, all but the simplest analytical tasks are futile.

-Under Radical Agility, data is spread over a significantly larger number of cloud-based microservices — each of which can use individual persistence mechanisms and storage technologies.
+With each service owning its data, data is spread over a significantly larger number of cloud-based microservices — each of which can use individual persistence mechanisms and storage technologies.
 No small challenge.
 Adding to the complexity is that Zalando is fiercely data-driven: At any given moment, several of our teams are working on large-scale data analysis projects using a vast number of different systems and tools.
 Meanwhile, other teams are busy exploring ways to better distribute this data across multiple applications.
 Finally, we need to make the right data available to our various customers at the right times, and in the right formats.